maddenp/iotaa/README.md

 Since the box of tea bags became available, the workflow was able to add a tea bag to the cup and pour boiling water over it.
 Note the message `Tea needs to steep for 10s`.
 If we iterate the workflow again after a few seconds, we can see the steep time decreasing:

 ```
-[2024-10-22T00:32:56] WARNING Steeped tea: Tea needs to steep for 10s
+[2024-10-22T00:33:01] WARNING Steeped tea: Tea needs to steep for 5s
 ```

-If we wait a bit longer and iterate:
+Wait a bit and iterate:

 ```
 $ iotaa iotaa.demo a_cup_of_tea ./teatime